 Reward and recognition

-Although the pay is a big part of working life, employers need to do so much more to make their staff feel happy, it’s not all about the money.
+Although pay is a big part of working life, employers need to do so much more to make their staff feel happy, it’s not all about the money.
 People need to feel valued, even if it’s just telling them how good a job they do from time to time.

-But to enhance productivity, a reward system needs to make workers feel they have earned bonuses, extra leave etc. ‘Employee of the Month’ is meaningless if little is needed to achieve this status, and not at all motivational.
+But to enhance productivity, a reward system needs to make workers feel they have earned bonuses, extra leave, etc. ‘Employee of the Month’ is meaningless if little is needed to achieve this status, and not at all motivational.

 Create a green environment

 People are more environmentally aware – not really surprising given recent fears over climate change.
-Creating a green environment says a lot about your business, not just recycling paper but thinking about energy consumption, encouraging car sharing and offering expenses for those that travel by bicycle and reducing waste.
+Creating a green environment says a lot about your business, not just recycling paper but thinking about energy consumption, encouraging car sharing, and offering expenses for those that travel by bicycle and reducing waste.

-Promoting a healthy lifestyle by offering healthy snacks in the vending machine or organising a lunchtime walk shows your employees that it’s not just the work they do but the people themselves that matter.
+Promoting a healthy lifestyle by offering healthy snacks in the vending machine or organising a lunchtime walk shows your employees that it’s not just the work they do, but the people themselves that matter.

 Having ownership in the company also motivates employees.
 They may turn up on time every single day but if their mind is elsewhere when they arrive, this doesn’t help your productivity levels!
-They need to have some kind over ownership over the work they do, no matter how small this may seem, which gives them a purpose for being at work.
+They need to have some kind of ownership over the work they do, no matter how small this may seem, which gives them a purpose for being at work.
 This is what drives a workforce and helps the business be successful.